isabelarvelo/LongLoRA-Paper-Presentation/README.md

 	* Crucial for efficient processing of long sequences in both training and inference
  	* (Dao, 2023)

 * Gradient Checkpointing:
 	* A technique to reduce memory usage during backpropagation by recomputing intermediate activations instead of storing them
 	* Allows for training of deeper models or with larger batch sizes at the cost of increased computation time
  	* (Chen et al., 2023)

-These techniques work in synergy with LongLoRA's core contributions:

-DeepSpeed and gradient checkpointing enable efficient use of GPU memory, allowing for longer sequences to be processed.
-Position Interpolation provides a starting point for extending context length, which LongLoRA then fine-tunes efficiently.
-FlashAttention2 complements S2-Attn by optimizing attention computations, further improving efficiency for long sequences.

 ## Resource Links
 * This repository is forked from the [LongLoRA orginal repository](https://github.com/dvlab-research/LongLoRA)